 Generally speaking, it is not difficult at all to make a pet happy.
 Particularly, guinea pigs are even more susceptible to feeling good when they are given what they need.

-The most important things you can offer to a pet (to a friend, ultimately) are your time and your energy.
-I’m not absurd: not all of your time and energy, but at least a little bit of them.
-This is the only way your guinea pig can figure out they can trust you and love you back.
-As prey animals, they cannot trust anybody and have to always be reassured by their owner that they are not going to get hurt.
+The most important things you can offer to a guinea pig are your time and your energy.
+This is the only way your guinea pigs can figure out that they can trust you and love you back.

 Social Experience, Behavior, and Stress in Guinea Pigs